cran-task-views/ClinicalTrials/ClinicalTrials.md

     and count-type endpoints as well as multivariate outcomes that are based on combinations of different endpoints), analysis strategies and commonly used evaluation criteria.
--   `r pkg("PIPS", priority = "core")` generates predicted
-    interval plots, simulates and plots confidence intervals of an effect estimate given observed data and a hypothesis about the distribution of future data.
 -   `r pkg("PowerTOST", priority = "core")` contains
     functions to calculate power and sample size for various study designs used for bioequivalence studies.
 See function